Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 ```

-If that notification used to open the app, you can retrieve the date like this:
+If a notification used to open the app, you can retrieve the date like this, if the app was opened in any other way an empty string will be returned.
 ```
 var jsonData = AndroidNotificationCenter.GetLastIntentData();
 ```